LukeSmithxyz/based.cooking/content/steak-tartare.md

 author: dunkelheit-biz
 ---

 Steak Tartare is a dish prepared using raw ground / minced beef and egg yolk.
-A popular dish in Europe, this is a recipe is a good stepping stone into the world of raw meats, organs and pates.
+A popular dish in Europe, this recipe is a good stepping stone into the world of raw meats, organs and pates.

 - ⏲️ Prep time: 10 min
 - 🍽️ Servings: 4